vdudejon/k8s-homelab2/README.md

                 service:
                     name: argocd-server
                     port:
                         number: 80
     ' | kubectl apply -f -
     ```

-4. Get the initial password
+5. Get the initial password
     ```bash
     kubectl get secret argocd-initial-admin-secret -n argocd -o jsonpath="{.data.password}" | base64 --decode; echo
     ```

-5. Log in to ArgoCD using user `admin` and the password from above at https://argocd.apps.k8s.vdude.io
+6. Log in to ArgoCD using user `admin` and the password from above at https://argocd.apps.k8s.vdude.io

-6. Configure the repo, then add in the `app-of-apps` and `app-of-operator` apps from `app-of-apps/environments/prod`
+7. Configure the repo, then add in the `argo-apps`

+8. ???

+9. Profit